 GATE A20 FAILURE - A memory module may be loose.
 Reinstall the memory modules and, if necessary, replace them.
-See "Memory."
+See "Memory" on page 92.

 GENERAL FAILURE - The operating system is unable to carry out the command.
 The message is usually followed by specific information-for example, Printer out of paper.
 Take the appropriate action.